 - Proportion of patients developing vasopressor extravasation during first 72 hours - Proportion of patients developing pulmonary oedema during index hospital admission; - 4.4.6.
 Process evaluation: embedded qualitative research to: (a) establish the extent to which the intervention is implemented as intended; (b) ascertain how feasible and acceptable the intervention is to clinical staff and patients; and (c) identify any facilitators and barriers to recruitment.
-This will consist of a rapid ethnographic assessment [65] involving a 6-month observation of EDs and AMUs, review of key documentary data, and semi-structured interviews with clinical and trial staff; - 4.4.7.
+This will consist of a rapid ethnographic assessment [65] involving a 6-month observation of EDs and AMUs, review of key documentary data, and semi-structured interviews with clinical and trial staff.
+Further detailed information in relation to the Process Evaluation is provided in Appendix H. - 4.4.7.
 Longer term follow-up: Questionnaire HRQoL using EQ5D-5L- HRQoL at 30-days and 90 days; - 4.4.8.
 Health Economic evaluation: This will be conducted from the perspective of the NHS and Personal and Social Security (PSS) in line with NICE guidance.
 Data on healthcare resource use will include inpatient and community care health services, and will be collected alongside the trial and through data linkage.
 Unit costs will be obtained from standard sources.
 HRQoL will be assessed at baseline (7 days before admission), 30 days and 90 days using EQ5D-5L.
 Patient-level costs and quality adjusted life years (QALYs) will be estimated.
 Within trial and a model-based analyses will be undertaken based on six-month and lifetime horizon, respectively.